dmchurch/babel-rfcs/rfcs/0000-parser-augmentation-rfp.md

   transformations](#validator-transformations), and [Future-proofing ECMAScript](#future-proofing-ecmascript).
   Slightly altered the semantics of the `syntax` directive and updated the example in [Composition of Transformation Paths](#composition-of-transformation-paths).
+- 2024/04/18: Rewrote the example for [Validator transformations](#validator-transformations) to
+  clarify the use case.

 # Motivation